thiagobustamante/enqueuer-cucumber/README.md

   Scenario Template: Issue a ticket for a given order
-    Given I have the order "<orderId>" to buy a ticket for a desired event When I receive a payment event for the order "<orderId>" Then I should generate the ticket "<ticketNumber>" for the order "<orderId>" And I uptade the order "<orderId>" with the ticket "<ticketNumber>"
+    Given I have the order "<orderId>" to buy a ticket for a desired event When I receive a payment notification for the order "<orderId>" Then I should generate the ticket "<ticketNumber>" for the order "<orderId>" And I uptade the order "<orderId>" with the ticket "<ticketNumber>"